Casperus99/Portfolio/AI algorithms/EVO-Tree Algorithm/README.md

 ## Data Preprocessing

+### Fixing synthetic labels

+Many records are created synthetically and so their classes.
+This means that some of these classes could be incorrect taking into account strict formula used for labelling.
+Therefore it is needed to recalculate them based on both weight and height of given record.
+To perform this simple formula in Excel was created.

 ### Missing and unbalanced data

 These issues has been already resolved by the authors.
 There are no missing values, and data is distribiuted rather equally (Fig. 1.) thanks to synthetic data.